-During December 2020 a loose alliance of predatory armed groups, known as the Coalition of Patriots for Change (CPC), launched a violent offensive against the government of the Central African Republic (CAR).
+During December 2020 a loose alliance of predatory armed groups, known as the Coalition des patriotes pour le changement (CPC), launched a violent offensive against the government of the Central African Republic (CAR).
 In response, the government sought bilateral security assistance, including from Russia and Rwanda.
-For two and a half years the CPC and other armed groups have continued to launch attacks while perpetrating widespread violations of IHL, including killing and abducting civilians, the forcible recruitment of children and attacks on civilian infrastructure. humanitarian workers and the UN peacekeeping mission in CAR (MINUSCA).
-The Central African Armed Forces (FACA) - working closely with Russian security partners, including mercenary fighters from the Wagner Group - have responded with counter-offensives.
-During military operations, FACA troops and, at times, mercenary fighters have perpetrated summary executions, arbitrary killings, torture, rape and forced disappearances.
-The UN has documented evidence of abuses and violations by government forces and mercenaries that may amount to war crimes.
+For two and a half years the CPC and other armed groups have launched attacks while perpetrating widespread violations of IHL, including killing and abducting civilians, the forcible recruitment of children and attacks on civilian infrastructure, humanitarian workers and the UN peacekeeping mission in CAR (MINUSCA).
+The Central African Armed Forces (FACA) - working closely with Russian security partners, including mercenary fighters from the Wagner Group - have responded with counteroffensives, forcing armed groups to withdraw from major cities.
+Consequently, the CPC and other armed groups have increased their activity in outlying villages and remote areas since late 2022.